 She writes on politics and security for Foreign Policy, The Guardian, The Diplomat, Al-Jazeera, World Policy Journal, Global Observatory, and others.

-Arsla holds a B.A from Boston University and a M.A in International Affairs from Columbia University.Arsla Jawaid has extensive experience in working in: Afghanistan, Denmark, Morocco, Pakistan, South Korea, Sri Lanka, Syrian Arab Republic, Tunisia, and United States of America.
-Major areas of expertise include: Capacity assessments and development, Civil society engagement, Conflict, situation and political economy analysis, Engaging marginalized groups, and Planning, strategy and programming
+Arsla holds a B.A from Boston University and a M.A in International Affairs from Columbia University.Arsla Jawaid has extensive experience in working in: Afghanistan, Denmark, Middle East and North Africa (MENA), Morocco, Pakistan, South Korea, Sri Lanka, Syrian Arab Republic, Tunisia, and United States of America.
+Major areas of expertise include: Capacity assessments and development, Civil society engagement and strengthening, Conflict, situation and political economy analysis, Engaging marginalized groups, and Planning, strategy, programming and project development